davisssamuel/dotfiles/README.md

 stow .
 ```

-NOTE: if dotfiles that are also present in this repo were not backed-up or removed, Stow will not create symlinks and throw a conflict error.
+NOTE: if your dotfiles are also present in this repo and were not backed-up or removed, Stow will not create symlinks and throw a conflict error.
 Use the adopt flag to override these dotfiles with your own and avoid conflicts

 ```
 stow --adopt .